Polynomial Hessians with small rank: Hessians with small rank over integral domains

+Just as before, (i) of theorem \ref{HEredc} allows us to assume that $n = r+1$.
+So $n = 4$ and $\trdeg_L \allowbreak L(H) = 3$.
 Take $g \in \C[y]$ of minimum degree, such that $g(H) = 0$.
-From \cite[Th.\@ 4.6]{1501.04845}, it follows that $g$ can be expressed as a polynomial in $3$ linear forms.
+Suppose first that $g$ is homogeneous.
+From \cite[Th.\@ 4.6]{MR3804055}, it follows that $g$ can be expressed as a polynomial in $3$ linear forms.
 There exist a $p \in L^4$ on which these $3$ linear forms vanish, and a straightforward computation shows that $\jac_y g \cdot p = 0$.
 So $p$ is a projective image apex of $H$ on account of (6) $\Rightarrow$ (1) of lemma \ref{pquasi}.
 Hence $s \ge 1$.

+Suppose next that $g$ is not homogeneous.
+From proposition \ref{apexmap}, it follows that we may assume that the origin is an image apex of $H$.
+Hence $g\big((1-t)H\big) = 0$.
+So $g(tH) = 0$.
+Therefore, $g$ can be replaced by any nonzero homogeneous component of it.
+Since $g$ has minimum degree, it follows that $g$ is homogeneous already.

-\item If $\deg H < 1$, then $r = 0$ and it follows from (3) $\Rightarrow$ (2) of corollary \ref{plan} that $s = r = 0$, which gives both claims.
+\item If $\deg H < 1$, then $r = 0$ and it follows from (1) $\Rightarrow$ (2) of corollary \ref{plan} that $s = r = 0$, which gives both claims.
 So assume from now on that $\deg H \ge 1$.
 Since $H$ is homogeneous of positive degree, it follows that $f(H) = 0$ implies $f(tH) = 0$, which is equivalent to $f\big((1-t)H\big) = 0$.
 Hence the zero vector is an image apex of $H$, and the first claim follows from (ii).